 Daniel received his Master of Fine Arts in photography from the University of New Mexico and completed undergraduate studies at Humboldt State University and Shasta College in Northern California.
-He joined the faculty at the University of the Pacific in 1985 teaching photography, printmaking and topical seminars.
-Prior to his 2019 retirement from teaching and full-time work in his studio as a photographer and luthier, he taught courses in two-dimensional, three-dimensional design and sculpture.
+He joined the faculty at the University of the Pacific in 1984 teaching photography, printmaking and topical seminars.
+He retired from the University in 2019.
+His photographs are included in numerous private and public collections.

 Daniel Kasser’s formative work in photography began in the mid-1970’s as an undergraduate art student in Redding, California.
 His early studies focused on mastering foundational art and design skills and the principles and techniques of photography.
 He attributes the turning point in his conceptual development and commitment to photography to Thomas Joshua Cooper, while studying at Humboldt State University in the late 1970's.

-In the Western Technosites and Artifacts of Technology portfolios Daniel amplifies industrial artifacts within views of the landscape from which they were excavated—compelling us to consider the continuing impact that these agents of progress and change have had upon the appearance and ecology of the western landscape.
-Aspects of Daniel’s work have been aligned with the emerging Ecopoetics movement in literature.
+In the Western Technosites and Artifacts of Technology portfolios Daniel amplifies industrial artifacts within views of the landscape from which they were excavated—compelling us to consider the impact that these agents of change have had upon the culture and ecology of the western landscape.

-"I have always appreciated luthiers and the high level of skill required to produce an instrument that sounds and looks good, plays well and is durable.
-That said, I'm a minimalist, I really appreciate the simplicity of design in the early Martin and Gibson guitars.
+"I have always appreciated luthiers and the high level of skill required to produce a musical instrument that sounds and looks good, plays well and is durable.
+That said, I'm a minimalist, I really appreciate the simplicity of design in the early Martin and Gibson guitars and mandolins.
 For the foreseeable future, this is my goal for design and building.
 I really respect accomplished luthiers; most of them are genuine polymaths, masters of many skills, renaissance men and women.
-Lutherie realizes form and functional design at its best!"
+Lutherie challenges form and functional design at its best!

 5499 Hildreth Lane, Stockton, California 95212, United States